-Right now, nobody knows exactly how the mobile-first indexing process will play out.
-We do know, however, that you must keep your mobile site crawlable by taking down all possible barriers such as poorly loading scripts and not blocking stuff in your robots.txt.
+Right now, Google uses mobile-first indexing when evaluating sites.
+To get Google to discover and understand it properly you must keep your mobile site crawlable by taking down all possible barriers such as poorly loading scripts and not blocking stuff in your robots.txt.
 It also has to load lightning fast if you want to be indexed well.

-Google’s Gary Illyes recently wrote a blog post detailing some of the things you should take care of for the mobile-first index.
-These include offering the same awesome content on both the mobile and desktop site, investing in structured data, offering the correct meta data, checking your hreflang links and making sure that your servers can handle the increased crawl rate.
+Google’s Gary Illyes wrote a blog post detailing some of the things you should take care of for the mobile-first index.
+These include offering the same awesome content on both the mobile and desktop site, investing in structured data, offering the correct meta data, checking your hreflang set up and making sure that your servers can handle the increased crawl rate.
 In July 2020, added another post with even more possible improvements like making sure that you serve images and video in the proper format.

 You can no longer present less information on your mobile site than on your desktop site.
-Your content has to be identical on both, because, soon, you will only rank based on the information on your mobile page.
-Michiel wrote a post about the so-called mobile parity.
-Or, like Google’s Maile Ohye told us in an interview:
+Your content has to be identical on both, because you will only rank based on the information on your mobile page.
+Don’t hide stuff!
+We wrote a post about the so-called mobile parity.
+Or, like former Googler Maile Ohye told us in an interview: